Chapter 4.2 Monster Threats and Management

 • Spirit are the traits that certain monsters are attracted to

-• Burning items with a spirit value towards the monster's needs gives bonuses to modifying threats
+• Burning items with a spirit value towards the monster's needs gives bonuses to modifying threats, and times of approach

 • Prepare